ElcoLuijendijk/GroMPy-couple/readme.md

 The model parameter file is subdivided in three classes:
 * The first class `ModelOptions` contains a series of options for model runs, which control for example what output files should be generated, where output files should be saved, which processes to model, which solver to use.
 * `ModelParameters` contains all physical parameters that the fluid flow and solute transport model needs.
-* `ParameterRanges` contains values of parameters that you would like to be varied in series of model runs to test model sensitivity or explore parameters space.
+* `ParameterRanges` contains values of parameters that you would like to vary in series of model runs to test model sensitivity or explore parameters space.
 You can use any parameter here that is included in the `ModelParameters` class, by simply copying this parameter anywhere into the `ParameterRanges` class and adding `_s` to the parameter name.
 The range of parameters to be tested can be specified using a python list or numpy array.
 For instance to test three values of permeability, which is the parameter `k` add this line to the `ParameterRanges` class: `k_s = [10**-13.0, 10**-12.0, 10**-11.0]`.
 This will run three models using permeability values of 10<sup>-13</sup>, 10<sup>-12</sup>, 10<sup>-11</sup> m<sup>2</sup>, respectively.
 If you specify ranges for multiple parameters, the parameter `model_scenario_list = 'sensitivity'` results in a series of model runs with one parameter varied at a time, whereas `model_scenario_list = 'combinations'` will generate model runs that cover all parameter combinations.

 ## Running multiple models simultaneously
 Instead of running single model runs sequentially, you can use ``grompy_parallel.py`` for running multiple models simultaneously.
-You can use this in the same way as you would start `grompy.py`.
+You can use this in the same way as you would start `grompy.py`, by typing the following command:

+~~~sh
+$ python grompy_parallel.py model_parameters_sensitivity.py
+~~~

+This will automatically run all model experiments specified in the model_parameters_sensitivity.py file.

 The number of simultaneous model runs is controlled by the parameter `max_proc` in the model parameters file.
 Note that each single model run will still use the number of cores specified by run-escript (using the -t argument, see the escript documentation), or the OMP_NUM_THREADS setting in your .bashrc or profile file.
 For example add the following line to your bashrc file if you want grompy to use 10 threads for each model run add export OMP_NUM_THREADS=10.
 If you then set `max_proc = 4` and run grompy_parallel.py, 4 model runs will be executed simultaneously that each use 10 cores. grompy_parallel will start a new run once a run has finished until the entire set of model sensitivity or model parameter combination runs are done.
-For example
-~~~sh
-$ python grompy_parallel.py model_parameters_sensitivity.py
-~~~
-Will automatically run all model experiments specified in the model_parameters_sensitivity.py file.

 ## Model output